openshift/openshift-origin-design/designs/virtualization/4.6/Upload-image-prior-to-creating-VM/Upload Image prior to creating vm.md

 ![PVC details page](img/Details-page-in-uploading.png)

 The List view will show an ‘uploading’ status.
-A popover will include an explanation (The PVC has been created and the file upload is in progress) and an option to cancel the upload process.
+A popover will include an explanation (The Persistent Volume Claim has been created and the file upload is in progress) and an option to cancel the upload process.

 ![List view with popover](img/PVC-ListViewW_popover.png)

-Once the upload is successfully done the user has the option to view the PVC Details page or view the PVC's list.
+Once the upload is successfully done the user has the option to view the Persistent Volume Claim Details page or view the Persistent Volume Claim's list.

 ![PVC upload successfully done](img/Upload-success.png)

 ![PVC Details page](img/pvc-details-page.png)

-If the CDI fails to create the PVC, we'll show an error on the upload page and users will be able to go back to the form and fix the error.
+If the CDI fails to create the Persistent Volume Claim, we'll show an error on the upload page and users will be able to go back to the form and fix the error.

 ![PVC upload error](img/Upload-error.png)